 In the first article, we looked at the germ of a story idea. the spark of a story, and we took that through into the second article, identifying the story

 possibilities in that spark.
 With my story, Alfie, the spark came from my mum’s funeral.
-I was inspired by seeing so much happiness in such a sad event.
-How does that work?
+I was inspired by seeing so much happiness blossom from such a sad event.
 The second post looked at how to expand on the idea; to identify a character and the potential for a personal journey.
 So my story will be about a person grieving a death.
 They will journey from bereft and devastated to some better place; a place of renewal or hope, so this will be an uplifting, positive story.

 There are many core story elements in motion at this point, for example, the morality concerned with how a person should treat themselves and others when death visits their lives, but I can only talk about them one at a time.
 So for this third post, let us discuss the constant that is present in every story, and that we must never take our eye off: Knowledge Gaps.

-For a story to be compelling it must contain knowledge gaps.
+For a story to be compelling it will contain knowledge gaps.
 Stories are made from gaps in knowledge – it’s as basic and as simple as that.
 I define a story as, ‘any form of communication that includes knowledge gaps in the telling’.
-These gaps trigger instinctive responses through which our audience projects their own life-knowledge into the gaps in knowledge you have created.
+These gaps trigger instinctive responses through which our audience projects their own intelligence into the gaps in knowledge you have created in order to make sense of the developing narrative.
 The audience does this because incomplete narratives are a sign of risk or opportunity in the real world.
 We fill knowledge gaps instinctively, unconsciously and urgently.
 Our ability to complete narratives in our mind is effectively the driving force that defines the intelligence that allows us to rule the planet.
 Really. it’s as important as that.

 Don’t worry about this – I know it is neuroscience, but we will move on to what it means for storytellers in just a moment!

-(If you are interested in digging deeper into the neuroscience, do please read my nerdy geek banger of a book: A Constructivist Narratology (2018).
+(If you are interested in digging deeper into the neuroscience, do please read my nerdy geek banger: A Constructivist Narratology (2018).
 It’s a page-turner!)
-A more detailed, but lite version of this information is in The Primary Colours of Story (2018).
+A more detailed, but lite version of this information is coming soon in The Primary Colours of Story (2019).

 What is a knowledge gap?